openaudioserver/library/README.md

 # Library Index

-This is a media library indexer for NodeJS servers to asynchronously traverse a root folder, expecting artist folders within it, and album folders within them, to catalog any media files that it finds.
-After cataloging the media the indexer will save the JSON data, optionally compressed with GZIP.
+This is a media library indexer for NodeJS servers to asynchronously traverse a folder(s) to catalog media files.
+After indexing the JSON data will be saved, optionally compressed with GZIP, in each library folder you specify.
+When loading your index each library folder's JSON data is merged.
+Media file and folder structure should be in `/library/artist/album/file`.

-Multiple folders can be indexed.
-Each will contain their own JSON catalogs, that merge into a single catalog when loading.

 - [Supported folder structure](#supported-folder-structure)
 - [Indexing media from command line](#indexing-media-from-command-line)